-Edgewood College’s Doctor of Occupational Therapy (OTD) program is an accelerated, fully hybrid OTD program with no residency requirement.
+Edgewood University’s Doctor of Occupational Therapy (OTD) program is an accelerated, fully hybrid OTD program with no residency requirement.
 This means that you don’t have to move away to receive a high-quality education in occupational therapy.
 Our hybrid program has a multitude of benefits for today’s learners, including an evidence-based curriculum delivered through an advanced, responsive and experiential virtual environment.

 You’ll get hands-on practice and build your community in person at lab immersions held twice each term in Madison, WI.
-And, as an Edgewood College OTD student, you’ll have access to a vast network of fieldwork and capstone partnerships.
+And, as an Edgewood University OTD student, you’ll have access to a vast network of fieldwork and capstone partnerships.
 Through a tradition of excellence in teaching and learning, our doctorate education prepares you for unlimited opportunities as a leader in the occupational therapy profession.

-We offer rolling admissions and encourage you to apply early to secure a seat in the class of 2027!
+We offer rolling admissions and encourage you to apply early to secure a seat in the class of 2028!

 Register for our next informational webinar